microsoft/vscode-docs/blogs/2022/04/04/increase-productivity-with-containers.md

 Turns out staying in our comfort zone doesn’t sound so peachy either.

-While there are inherent risks with the cloud, it also comes with major benefits: scalability, faster performance, and easier maintenance, just to name a few.
+While there are inherent risks with the cloud, if you choose your cloud hosting service wisely, these risks can be mitigated - we'll talk more about that shortly.
+With these concerns alleviated, you're left to reap some major benefits of the cloud: scalability, faster performance, and easier maintenance, just to name a few.

 Hosting in the cloud gives you access to another machine’s resources that can then be spun up quickly and available anywhere.
 Combine that with the benefits of container-based development, and developers can be up and coding in the blink of an eye.

 ## Containers in the cloud